lpereira/lwan/README.md

 ----------------

-Here's a non-definitive list of third-party stuff that uses Lwan and have been seen in the wild.  *Help build this list!*
+Here's a non-definitive list of third-party stuff that uses Lwan and have been seen in the wild.  *If you see mentions of Lwan in the media or academia, however small it might be, please contact the author!
+It'll make her day!*

 * [This project uses Cython and Lwan](https://www.erp5.com/NXD-Blog.Multicore.Python.HTTP.Server) to make it possible to write handlers in Python.
 * [An experimental version of Node.js using Lwan](https://github.com/raadad/node-lwan) as its HTTP server is maintained by [@raadad](https://github.com/raadad).